-If you’re considering organising a charity beer festival, then you’ve probably heard of Oktoberfest, and are aware of all the local beer festivals in your area.
+If you’ve got the idea to run a charity beer festival, then you’ve probably heard of Oktoberfest, and are aware of all the local beer festivals in your area.
 There are some huge ones in London, as well as smaller scale but just as successful ones in your local county.
 We have a whole host of them in Hampshire!

 They are a great way of attracting a different group of people to one of your fundraisers, and a brilliant opportunity to share your mission over a day of beer swigging fun.